 K2 Cloud Secure Data Access (SDA) enables you to access your traditional, on-premises line-of-business systems from K2 Cloud applications without the need to open access within the firewall, place systems outside the firewall, or create VPN connections.
 Connections to your K2 Cloud tenancy originate from a network appliance deployed within your private network and are secured by an SSL-based, encrypted and exclusive connection between your on-premises environment and your tenancy.

-Traditional approaches to connecting on-premises and cloud platforms require complex VPN structures or proxy solutions that require you to create firewall rules to open ports.
+Traditional approaches to connecting on-premises and cloud platforms require complex VPN structures, expensive dedicated circuits, or solutions that require publicly exposing certain network communication ports.
 These solutions create larger surface areas for data leakage and security breaches in your organization.

-K2 SDA utilizes a patented, reverse-access technology that eliminates the need for opening firewall ports and does not require a VPN, DMZ, or other network infrastructure changes in your on-premises environment.
+K2 SDA utilizes a patented, reverse-access technology that does not require a VPN, DMZ, publicly-accessible ports or other network infrastructure changes in your on-premises environment.

 Accessing On-Premises Systems

 K2 SDA provides integration with the following on-premises line-of-business systems compatible with K2 Cloud.
 For the latest compatibility information, see Product Compatibility, Integration and Support.